mhinze/le_nlog/README.md

 NLog Setup
 ------------------

-If you don't already have Log4net set up in your project, we suggest using Nuget.
+If you don't already have NLog set up in your project, we suggest using Nuget.

 Instructions to do so can be found at http://nuget.org/List/Packages/NLog